sprater/freenas-disktemp-graphs/README.md

 at the bottom of the *Disk* graph window under the *Reports* tab.

+**Important**:  Disks are spun up to check the temperature even if they are in sleep mode.

 ## Install and run

 Once you've cloned this repo on your FreeNAS system,